ani-ferreira/expedientes/README.md

 ## Features

-- Registration and protected login as editor or admin
+- Registration and login as editor or admin
+- Protected routes
 - Create, read, edit and delete updates (editor and admin)
 - Updates saved in MondoDB
 - Admin can register a new user as editor or admin